Reidemeister and movie moves for involutive links: Cobordisms of involutive links

 In this section we apply equivariant embedded Morse theory to study cobordisms of involutive links.
 Let $\Omega=S^3\times[0,1]$ and $\tau\colon\Omega\to\Omega$ be a smooth involution fixing $S^3\times\{t\}$ for all $t\in[0,1]$.
 That is, we choose the standard involution of $S^3\times[0,1]$, by rotation about a fixed axis in $S^3$.
 We will often use the fact that $\Omega^\tau=\Fix\tau$ is a 2-dimensional manifold whose intersection with $S^3\times\{0\}$ and $S^3\times\{1\}$ is a circle.

 Consider an equivariant link cobordism $M\subset S^3\times[0,1]$, that is, a smooth oriented two-dimensional surface fixed by $\tau$.
-We make the following assumption. \begin{con} The action of $\tau\colon M\to M$ has no isolated fixed points, and $\tau$ is not the identity on any connected component of $M$. \end{con} This assumption is justified by the following result. \begin{lemma} Suppose $z_0$ is an isolated fixed point of the involution $\tau\colon M\to M$.
+Throughout Section~\ref{sub:applications}, we make the following assumption. \begin{con} The action of $\tau\colon M\to M$ has no isolated fixed points, and $\tau$ is not the identity on any connected component of $M$. \end{con} This assumption is justified by the following result. \begin{lemma} Suppose $z_0$ is an isolated fixed point of the involution $\tau\colon M\to M$.
 Then the action of $\tau$ on the connected component $M_0$ of $M$ containing $z_0$ is orientation-preserving. \end{lemma} \begin{proof} Let $N=M^\tau$ be the fixed set.
 By the assumption $z_0\in N$.
 As $\tau(z_0)=z_0$, $\tau$ acts on $T_{z_0}M$ linearly.
 Since $\tau$ acts smoothly, $(T_{z_0}M)^\tau$ is the tangent space $T_{z_0}N$.
 The point $z_0$ is an isolated fixed point, therefore $\tau\colon T_{z_0}M\to T_{z_0}M$ is a linear involution of $\R^2$ with only $0$ as the fixed point.
 Hence, $\tau$ is the symmetry about $0$, so it preserves the orientation of $T_{z_0}M$.
-Hence, it preserves the orientation of the whole connected component of $M$ containing $z_0$. \end{proof}
+Hence, it preserves the orientation of the whole connected component of $M$ containing $z_0$. \end{proof} \begin{remark} The case when $\tau$ has isolated fixed points on $M$ is discussed in Section~\ref{sub:cob_isolated} below. \end{remark}

 Perturb $F$ to be an embedded equivariant Morse function on $\Omega$ with respect to $M$.
 As the original function did not have critical points on $\Omega$, its perturbation can be chosen not to have such points either.
 In the notation of Subsection~\ref{sub:EEM_theory} we have $m=2$, $k=2$, $n=2$ and $r=1$.
 The embedded Equivariant Morse Lemma (Theorem~\ref{thm:eem}) gives the following possibilities for critical points on $M$. \begin{itemize} \item Critical points outside $M\cap \Omega^\tau$.
 The local form is $\pm x_1^2\pm x_2^2+w_1$.
 Depending on signs we have: \begin{itemize} \item A pair of births with the local form $x_1^2+x_2^2+w_1$; \item A pair of saddle points with the local form $-x_1^2+x_2^2+w_1$; \item A pair of deaths with the local form $-x_1^2-x_2^2+w_1$. \end{itemize} \item A critical point in $M\cap \Omega^\tau$ has local form $\pm x_1^2\pm y_1^2+w_1$.
 Depending on signs, we distinguish: \begin{itemize} \item An invariant birth with local form $x_1^2+y_1^2+w_1$, creating an invariant circle on which $\tau$ acts by reflection; \item Invariant saddles with local forms either $-x_1^2+y_1^2+w_1$ or $x_1^2-y_1^2+w_1$.
 Replacing $F$ by $-F$ and $w_1$ by $-w_1$ swaps the two local forms; \item An invariant death with local form $-x_1^2-y_1^2+w_1$. \end{itemize} \end{itemize} It is worth recalling that $x_i,y_i$ are the coordinates on $M$, while $v_j,w_j$ are the coordinates normal to $M$.
 The $\tau$-action changes the sign of the $x_i,v_j$ coordinates, and fixes the $y_i,w_j$ coordinates.